BetaThis is a new service – your feedback will help us to improve it.

 The distribution of forecast earnings by gender is further broken down in Figures 5.6 and 5.7.
-The distribution of female earnings is closely grouped around the median, with 50% of female borrowers earning within £11,200 of median earnings.
-In comparison the male earnings distribution is more dispersed, with the top decile of male borrowers earning over the 30-year loan term on average 1.4 times that of female borrowers in the top decile.
+The distribution of female earnings is more closely grouped around the median, with 50% of female borrowers earning within £13,500 of median earnings.
+In comparison the male earnings distribution is more dispersed, with the top decile of male borrowers earning over the 30-year loan term on average 1.3 times that of female borrowers in the top decile.

 ICR loans can be cancelled prior to the end of the repayment term if the borrower dies.
 The probability of death in a given year is derived, based on the borrower’s age and gender, from ONS life tables and SLC data.
 SLC data shows lower write-off levels than would be expected from ONS mortality rates, most likely reflecting that graduates have lower mortality rates than non-graduates of the same age.
 But the historic SLC data has little coverage of student loan borrowers aged above their mid-30s, so a weighted average of the two sets of mortality rates is taken that gives a high weighting to the SLC data at younger ages and to ONS data at older ages.

 There are reasons other than death why a loan may be written off before the end of a borrower’s repayment term, however, the level of these write-offs is comparatively small and as such they are not included in the model.